 Distribution agreements are typically used as a comparatively low risk means of expanding a business into new markets or territories.

-If you would like more information about any aspect of distribution law or would like to discuss a potential or existing distribution agreement, please email us at firstname.lastname@example.org, complete an Enquiry Form or call us.
+If you would like more information about any aspect of agency law or would like to discuss a potential or existing agency agreement, please email us at firstname.lastname@example.org, complete an Enquiry Form or call us.